So what is the difference between these designer roles and which UX role should I apply to?

 Before design systems, Interaction Designers and Visual Designers were two different people working in the same interface, but with a different focus.

 Interaction Designers produced wireframes, flows and schematics, while Visual Designers focused on branding, layouts and iconography to enhance the information on the page.
-The maturity of design systems collapsed the roles into a single role of UX Designer or Product Designer, since most design systems have visual elements within the components.
+The maturity of design systems collapsed the roles into a single role of UX Designer or Product Designer, since most design systems have visuals embedded within the components (ie: padding and color).
 However, in some companies these roles are still separated if projects require specialized skill sets.

 The Interaction Designer title is common and has been around for awhile.
-The Interaction part of the title refers to the interaction between the user and the system, captured through wireframe, and translating business and user requirements into an interface design.
+Interaction in the title refers to the interaction between the user and the system.
+The interaction is captured through a wireframe and translating business and user requirements into an interface design.
 Modern day Interaction Designers go deep in interaction, but are still expected to work within a design system, or compose layouts that make the experience usable.
 Their skill set is best used in technical spaces- like a complex mobile app, rather than something like a marketing website which relies on strong branding and visual elements.
 Interaction Designer is a common title used at larger companies like Google and Apple.

 UI or UI/UX Designer

-The UI Designer title evolved into UX Designer, and it’s not a common job title these days by itself, but was a very common title when I first started out in the field.
+The UI Designer title evolved into UX Designer, and it’s not a common job title these days, but was a very common title when I first started out in the field.
 A more common title is UI/UX or UX/UI variant.
-The job requirements are the same for these roles as for the rest of user experience jobs, in that you’ll be translating business requirements into interfaces.
+The job requirements are the same for these roles as for the rest of user experience jobs.
+You’ll be translating business requirements into interfaces.
 Depending on the industry, the role might have a different focus.
 For example, in gaming, UI designers are more akin to an artist, but in tech roles, it’s more like an Interaction Designer, UX Designer, or Product Designer.

 UX Designer is the same as an Interaction Designer, which is the same as a Product Designer.
 Noticing a theme ;)?
 User Experience Designer, or UX Designer has the same skill set as an Interaction Designer.
 Although there’s no difference in responsibilities between Interaction Designer and UX Designer, the UX Designer title, in my opinion, better expresses the larger role designers have in shaping the end-to-end system.